 Article 10 of the Directive provides that: “Member states shall ensure that courts or administrative authorities in representative actions for redress measures are empowered to assess compliance” and “to take appropriate measures” in relation to the above.

 The rules around disclosure and privilege will vary from one member state to another, depending on locally applicable laws.

-However, it should be noted that the Directive provides at Article 18 that to a certain extent disclosure of evidence may be ordered by the domestic courts against the defendant (and “qualified entity” or any third party, as applicable).
+However, it should be noted that Article 18 of the Directive provides that, to a certain extent, disclosure of evidence may be ordered by the domestic courts against the defendant (and a “qualified entity” or any third party, as applicable).
 This is subject to domestic procedural rules and EU and domestic rules about confidentiality and proportionality.